-We hope you will be able to attend our annual meeting on Wednesday April 22, 2020.
-Feel free to contact CEO Ron Green by telephone at (541) 999-1908 or by email at ron.green@opbc.com if you have any questions.
+We hope you will be able to attend our virtual annual meeting on Wednesday, April 21, 2021, at 4 PM Pacific Time.
+Information regarding the meeting can be found in our proxy statement.
+Please contact CEO Ron Green by telephone at (541) 999-1908 or by email at ron.green@opbc.com if you have any questions.

 For more information about Oregon Pacific Bank, please visit us at www.opbc.com.

-Respectfully submitted,
+Respectfully,